 - 2. Undue influence includes, but is not limited to: - a.
 Initiating or arranging telephone, telegram or other written contact such as questionnaires, cards or letters, with a prospective student-athlete or member of his/her family for the purpose and intent of soliciting or encouraging the enrollment of the student in a school. - b.
 Visiting or entertaining a prospective student-athlete or member of his/her family for the purpose and intent of soliciting or encouraging the enrollment of the student in a school. - c.
 Providing transportation to a prospective student-athlete or member of his/her family to visit a school or to meet with anyone associated with a school for the purpose and intent of soliciting or encouraging the enrollment of the student in that school. - d.
 Attending grade school, junior high or middle school games for the purpose of evaluating and recruiting specific prospective student-athletes. - e.
-Requesting booster club members, students, parents or alumni from a school to discuss the merits of the school's athletic program with a prospective studentathlete or member of his/her family by phone, in person or through letters or other written communication. - f.
-Any other contact with a prospective student-athlete or member of his/her family for the purpose and intent of soliciting or encouraging the enrollment of the student in a school. - 3.
+Requesting booster club members, students, parents or alumni from a school to discuss the merits of the school's athletic program with a prospective student-athlete or member of his/her family by phone, in person or through letters or other written communication. - f.
+Any other contact with a prospective student-athlete or member of his/her family for the purpose and intent of soliciting or encouraging the enrollment of the student in a school. - g.
+Offer or acceptance of the bypassing of the established policies and procedures for admittance/enrollment to a school. - 3.
 No member school and no one acting on behalf of any member school may give any speech or give any slide, film or tape presentation or distribute any written material, including advertisements in newspapers, magazine or other publications, which states or implies that a member school's athletic program is better than the athletic program of any other member school or that it would be more advantageous for any prospective student-athlete to participate in athletics at that member school as opposed to any other school. - 4.
 When a student at a junior high, middle school or other high school, or the parent(s) or guardian(s) of that student contacts a coach about attending the coach's school, the coach must immediately refer the student, parent(s) or guardian(s) to the principal or other appropriate school personnel, who have the responsibility of seeking and processing prospective students. - 5.
-Middle school athletes cannot participate in high school athletics.
+Middle school athletes may not participate in high school athletes.
 A middle school athlete cannot practice, condition or train with a high school athlete or athletic program at any level.